The Last Obstacle — Subterrane

 The targets are identified.
 The ground is open.
 One transaction converts a decade of structural intelligence into a secured mineral asset.

-Between 2019 and 2023, Subterrane conducted four years of field work across northern South Africa – ground truthing across Thorny River and Marsfontein, drone surveys, FDEM, microdiamond sampling, and ground magnetics.
+Between 2019 and 2023, Subterrane conducted four years of fieldwork across northern South Africa – ground truthing across Thorny River and Marsfontein, drone surveys, FDEM, microdiamond sampling, and ground magnetics.
 Five shallow kimberlite bodies were identified and validated.
-Each was predicted through gravitational architecture before it was confirmed by geophysics.
+Each was resolved through gravitational architecture before it was confirmed by geophysics.

-The new generation of targets lies along the M1 structural trend: shallow emplacement, high-grade blow-type bodies, low OPEX extraction, rapid discovery-to-cash cycles.
-These are Marsfontein analogues.
-The corridor was predicted by the Causality Lens™.
-Fieldwork confirmed it.
+The new generation of targets lies along the M1 structural trend: shallow emplacement, blow-type bodies, low overburden, low OPEX extraction profile.

 One thing remains: securing the ground.